themerchantile/vex-hugo/exampleSite/content/english/products/product-3.md

 Device includes usb-c charging cable and wall adapter.
 Optional accessories sold separately and can be found in our product store.

+Quick shipping and tamper-proof packaging ensures you get your device on-time and in original condition.

 Every phone purchase receives a free SIM card - please make your selection according to your preferred carrier. _Service plan NOT included_